How to Downsize for Full-Time Travel

 Processing

-There’s ways to “keep” sentimental or important things without having to actually keep the physical item.
+There’s ways to “keep” things without having to actually keep the physical item.
 For instance, if you have a book collection but they aren’t expensive editions, you can either replace them with ebooks OR get them scanned using a service like 1DollarScan.
 It does destroy the books, but you’ll get a nice PDF version you can “take with you.”

 Same thing for family photos, old family videos still on VHS tapes, and so on.
 Check your local area to see if there’s services that’ll digitize that stuff for you.
 It usually costs a bit, but once it’s done you can either toss the originals or send them to family members who want them.